 To speed up proceedings, prepare for your initial phone call.
 Seek financial advice, and have the following information to hand when you make the call:

-- Total amount of the VAT bill you’re struggling to pay
+- Total amount of the PAYE bill you’re struggling to pay

 - Reasons behind your inability to pay